 If you prefer to spend your evenings in the stalls rather than the clubs, you’ll be spoilt for choice in Leeds.
 The city centre has no less than five theatres, offering a wide range of plays and shows.
 West Yorkshire Playhouse is renowned for its excellent major theatre productions, or you could go for something a bit lighter at the City Varieties.
 The Stanley and Audrey Burton Theatre is home to Northern Ballet and Phoenix Dance Theatre while Leeds Grand Theatre is the base for Opera North.
 The Carriageworks has a bit of everything, with family shows, touring plays, comedy and community productions available.

 If, after exploring the many venues in Leeds you’re feeling in need of fresh air, there are plenty of options for a relaxing stroll.
 You could explore the 700 acres of Roundhay Park, see the ruins of Kirkstall Abbey, admire the beautiful gardens at Golden Acre Park, or wander around the lake at Middleton Park, to name just a few green spaces within the city boundaries.
 Or, for a more natural, untamed experience, head up to Otley Chevin to walk around the stunning woodland, scramble on the rocks, and take in the amazing views of Wharfe Valley.

 Whatever your interests and tastes, Leeds really is the place to live!

-Leeds is a thriving city with fantastic organisations, businesses, blogs and websites!
+Leeds is a thriving city with fantastic organisations, businesses, blogs, and websites!
 We have listed some of them below.
-If you’d like to list your site below please contact us
+If you’d like to list your site alongside these, please contact us.

 About Harrison Mann